openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

    * Guiding projects into appropriate Foundation paths
    * Shared resources, tooling and funding for projects and Commons.js (Events Collabl Summit, Travel fund)
-   * Code of Conduct Indident response support
+   * Code of Conduct incident response support
    * Developing a framework for community end-user feedback
    * Managing programs to offer mentorship to external individuals
    * Managing developer outreach programs
-   * Support project advocacy and regonition programs
+   * Support project advocacy and recognition programs
    * Identify, recruit and engage prospective projects
    * Voting members are responsible for making a final decision if consensus cannot be reached among members.